 Immediately before joining FPSC in 2002, Cary established the Centre for Financial Services (now the Centre for Business) at George Brown College as its inaugural Director.
 He ushered in the first ever Bachelor’s degree in an Ontario College, and in 2016, George Brown College fittingly honoured Cary by conferring an honorary Bachelor of Commerce for his leadership and impact on the College, on the community and throughout the financial services industry in Canada.

-Cary is a valued member of the global financial planning community, and was instrumental in the development of the international competency profile now used for over 160,000 CFP professionals around the world.
-He is Canada’s delegate to the Financial Planning Standards Board (FPSB), the international Standards body for CFP certification, and continues to work closely with FPSB and FPSB’s other international affiliate organizations to advance international excellence in financial planning.
+Cary is a valued member of the global financial planning community, and was instrumental in the development of the international competency profile now used for over 175,000 CFP professionals around the world.
+He is Canada’s delegate to the Financial Planning Standards Board (FPSB), the international standards body for CFP certification, and the 2018 Chairperson of the international FPSB Council, the advisory and ratification body to the FPSB Board of Directors.
+He continues to work closely with FPSB and FPSB’s other international affiliate organizations to advance international excellence in financial planning.

 Cary’s volunteer work for the public good has included two years as a volunteer member of the Investor Advisory Panel of the Ontario Securities Commission and a two-year term on the federal government’s first National Steering Committee on Financial Literacy under Canada’s Financial Literacy Leader, Jane Rooney.